 The Santa Barbara peach tree is beautiful, easy to grow, and great for home orchards.
 Finding the proper location, appropriate spacing, and sun exposure will ensure healthy growth and lots of fruit.

 Keep the Santa Barbara peach relatively small by regularly pruning in the Winter.
 You may prune the tree to keep it about 10 feet tall and wide, but it will grow larger if allowed.
-Space trees a minimum of 10 feet apart in home orchard setting for high density planting.
+Space trees a minimum of 10 feet apart in a home orchard setting for high-density planting.

 Peach Tree Fertilizer

 Use organic fruit tree fertilizers.
 Apply blossom fertilizer and fruit fertilizer in the winter to increase Spring blossoms.
-Also provide manure while the temperature is cool in the winter or early spring.
-Fruit tree growth fertilizer with organic nitrogen are great for the Spring and Summer growing season.
+Also, provide manure while the temperature is cool in the winter or early spring.
+Fruit tree growth fertilizer with organic nitrogen is great for the Spring and Summer growing season.
 Finally, do not fertilize in the Fall when trees are reducing growth.